It’s official; Manchester United are back in the Champions League.

 The Big Dream

 When you dream, dream big.
-Manchester United have been pursuing Jadon Sancho for a while now and in this line-up, they have got their man.
-Sancho is a phenomenal talent and one of just two players along with Leo Messi in Europe’s top five leagues to bag 15+ goals and assists, and when you’re sharing stats with the greatest player on the planet, safe to say you’re doing well.
+Manchester United have been pursuing Jadon Sancho for a while now and in this line-up, they have paid up and got their man.
+Sancho is a phenomenal talent who slots in perfectly on the right of United’s front three.
+He’s one of just two players along with Leo Messi in Europe’s top five leagues to bag 15+ goals and assists in 2019/20, and when you’re sharing stats with the greatest player on the planet, it’s safe to say you’re doing well.

-But this dream doesn’t stop there, moving further back United solidify their long-standing interest in Declan Rice, bringing the Englishman in to anchor midfield.
-With Rice’s talents at holding midfield and moving the ball on quickly, United can deploy Paul Pogba and Bruno Fernandes in more of a 4-3-3 shape, giving them more attacking fluidity without killing them defensively.
+This dream doesn’t stop there: United will solidify their long-standing interest in Declan Rice, bringing the Englishman in to anchor midfield.
+With Rice’s talents at holding midfield and moving the ball on quickly, United’s 4-2-3-1 could be more of a 4-3-3 in possession, allowing Paul Pogba to drive forward and link with Bruno Fernandes, giving them more attacking fluidity without killing them defensively.

-Speaking of defence, United will invest heavily at the back here, splashing out big money to bring Ben Chilwell in at left-back.
-Leicester‘s left-back fits the profile United want and he has the sheer quality to start instantly and be a huge upgrade over Luke Shaw.
-Then at the heart of defence United will also splash the cash to bring in Kalidou Koulibaly to be the defensive titan they sorely need.
+Speaking of defence, United will invest heavily at the back here, splashing out big money to bring Ben Chilwell in.
+Leicester‘s left-back fits the profile United want and he has the sheer quality to start instantly and be a huge upgrade over Luke Shaw and Brandon Williams.
+Then at the heart of defence United will also splash the cash to bring in Dayot Upamecano to be the defensive titan they sorely need.

-With the Senegalese alongside Harry Maguire and the impeccable Dean Henderson in goal (sorry, Dave) United will be a much tougher defensive outfit which should in turn allow their forwards to flourish as they be under less pressure to carry the side.
+The French defender has excelled in the Champions League for Leipzig and has the perfect skill-set to compliment Harry Maguire.
+And wthe impeccable Dean Henderson in goal (sorry, Dave) United will be a much tougher defensive outfit which should in turn allow their forwards to flourish as they be under less pressure to carry the side.
 Of course this is a dream because signing all four of these players would go way beyond even Man Utd‘s sizeable transfer budget.

 Being more realistic about things: United probably aren’t going to sign a defensive midfielder.
-The club rates Scott McTominay highly and for some reason doesn’t realise Nemanja Matic is a liability, hence renewing his contract for three more years.
-They’re also unlikely to spend big on a left-back given the potential of Brandon Williams (although his lack of offensive production should really render him an oft-used back-up and no more) and Shaw, Ethan Laird and Diogo Dalot all able to cover there.
+The club has shown in the Europa League that Fred can play well there, they also rate Scott McTominay highly and for some reason don’t realise Nemanja Matic is a liability, hence renewing his contract for three more years.
+They’re also unlikely to spend big on a left-back given the potential of Brandon Williams (and Leicester’s eye-watering price for Chilwell) and Shaw, Ethan Laird and Diogo Dalot all able to cover there.

 The rest of the team would play out much as it has this season in a 4-2-3-1 shape where Bruno Fernandes pulls the strings.
 And even in the most realistic of scenarios, it’s clear United are going to go all-in for Sancho, so the boy wonder will still arrive to light-up the wide areas for United and form a deadly ‘front four’ with Fernandes, Marcus Rashford and Anthony Martial.